-Risk management is most relevant to National Standard 1: Leadership and Management.
-National Standard 1.3 states, ‘the organisation’s risk management processes ae applied to the organisation’s volunteer involvement.’
+Risk management is most relevant to National Standard 1: Volunteering is embedded in leadership, governance and culture.
+National Standard 1.2 states: ‘Governance and risk management arrangements facilitate safe and meaningful volunteer participation.’
 Suggested evidence for this Standard includes:

-- Risk management systems are in place to identify, assess and respond to risks relating to volunteer involvement.
+- Risk management systems are in place to identify, assess and respond to risks relating to volunteer participation.

 - Volunteers are informed of potential risks and are supported to manage or mitigate risk factors.

-Risk management is also relevant to National Standard 6: Workplace Safety and Wellbeing.
+Risk management is also relevant to National Standard 6: Volunteer safety and wellbeing is protected.

 The complexity of your risk management documentation will usually be dictated by your entity type, the activities of your organisation, the environment in which you operate, and the stakeholders you engage with.
 Managing risk is the responsibility of all staff, including volunteers and the governing body of your organisation.
 Good risk management involves continuous monitoring and regular reporting.